 Hopefully you understand the importance of storytelling for your organisation.
 It’s kind of the defining element of your online work.
 The most basic and usually most effective approach is the story of one individual and how your organisation helped them.
-Make your site all about human stories – especially at Christmas – it’s a great time to tug heartstrings and gives urgency to your fundraising.
+Make your site all about human stories - tug at heartstrings and give urgency to your fundraising.

 Smooth your donor journey

-Let’s hope all your planning has been rewarded with lots of people visiting the donation page on your website.
+Let’s hope your social media campaigning is rewarded with lots of people visiting the donation page on your website.
 How easy is it for them to make a donation?
 Have you tested it?
 What about donating using mobile or tablet?
 These are really important considerations since 24% of all online donations in 2018 were made using a mobile device.

 Make it easy.
 Don't distract visitors from the action of donating.
 Reduce the number of steps involved, the less clicks, the less chance your donor will bounce.
 Make your donation page only about donating and the key information needed to complete the transaction.
 Remove any other calls to action like newsletter sign-up forms or volunteering information and ask for as little personal information as possible with the minimum number of fields to complete.